Hypothesis Testing

 - Significance level

-- The cutoff probability alpha used to decide when evidence is strong enough to reject the null hypothesis.
+- The cutoff probability used to decide when evidence is strong enough to reject the null hypothesis.

 - Test statistic